profile-generators/avatar-parts/README.md

 The script has no arguments and will build the static indexes containing the list of parts in each part folder.

+## Testing your changes

+You can run the frontend locally to test your new parts with the others.

+To do this you need to clone the [avatar-web](https://github.com/profile-generators/avatar-web) git repository, add the *parts* directory from this repository in the *webroot* directory and finally run a static files webserver from the *webroot* directory.

+The easiest way to make a static file webserver is to use a Node.js package called *http-server*:
+- Install Node.js for you system from [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
+- Install the http-server package globally with `npm install --global http-server`
+- browse to the *webroot* directory
+- run `http-server`
+- your can now access your server at [http://127.0.0.1:8080/](http://127.0.0.1:8080/)
+- in your browser, force refresh with <kbd>ctrl</kbd>+<kbd>f5</kbd> when you add a new part

+## Contribute

 Commit and push everything to your fork.

 You can now make a pull request to integrate your new parts to the main repository.

 # License
 Code is licensed under GPL-3.0 unless stated otherwise